leveluptuts/Meteor-Topics-Base-React/README.md

 ## What is this?

-This is the base repo for starting any of the Meteor Blaze Topics Tutorials
+This is the base repo for starting any of the Meteor React Topics Tutorials

 ## What this is not